Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Moduli spaces of twisted Higgs bundles

 Observe that the integrability condition $\varphi\wedge\varphi=0$, implies that providing a Higgs field on $E$ is equivalent to endowing a $\Sym^\bullet(V^*)$-module structure on $E$ compatible with the $\SO_Y$-module structure.

-Consider now the case where $Y$ is a smooth projective curve $X$.
-This is going to be our base setting, by further assuming that the genus of $X$ is at least $2$, but we will also consider some particular cases where $Y$ is any smooth projective variety.
+Consider now the case where $Y$ is a smooth projective curve $X$ of genus at least $2$.
+This is going to be the case we will mostly consider, but we will also allow $Y$ to be any smooth projective variety in some particular cases.
 Let also $K_X$ denote the canonical line bundle of $X$.

 Higgs bundles were introduced by Hitchin in \cite{HitchinHiggs} for $V=K_X$, in the context of gauge theory, namely as objects which are naturally associated to solutions to the now known as Hitchin equations.